vincenzocapuano/vgc-malloc/README.md

-vgc-malloc is a C library that checks for memory leacks and buffer overruns.
+vgc-malloc is a C library that checks for memory leaks and buffer overruns.